MatthiasUckert/Terminology/README.md

 # Additional Input Lists

-In order to clean out term and concept list we use several additional input list, the complete pipeline can be seen in the Onlina Appendix to the paper (section 1)
+In order to clean out term and concept list we use several additional input list, the complete pipeline can be seen in the Online Appendix to the paper (section 1).

 ## British English vs. American English

+We normalize different varieties of English (i.e., "capitalization" and "capitalisation") by converting all British-English spelling varieties of a word to American-English, we do so by relying on an American/British English Dictionary that contains more than 1,700 different word combinations.

 <http://www.tysto.com/uk-us-spelling-list.html>